 Once you have access to the Implementation Forum you can raise questions on the discussion board.

-No. JCQ is offering an enhanced Migration Application which will be able to transmit A2C xml files.
+No. JCQ is offering the new Transport Application which will be able to transmit A2C xml files.

 Example xml is available from the Shared Documents area on the Implementation Forum

 Each Awarding Organisation has published a product catalogue with example products which can be used for testing.
 These are available from the Shared Documents area on the Implementation Forum.

 The spec will be issued annually.
 We will continue to include clarifications arising from questions raised by implementers even if there are no actual changes.